Marquez607/C_Programming_Reference/README.md

 In the fib example, I only use functions; but you can also share variables, structs, and defines via header files.
 This file implements a fibonacci calculation.
 I did it iteratively for reasons.

+The process for compiling and running multiple c files is environment dependent.
+For onlinegdb and most IDEs, you can simply add extra files to the project.
+If you're using command line, gcc has more arguments.
+You could also create a makefile as well.

 ### fib.h
 ```
 /* include guards prevent the compiler from importing the file multiple times */